Skip to content

 Start by understanding where your teams are today:

-👉 Pro tip: Use this data to spot teams or workflows that stand to benefit most from AI tool adoption.
+Use this data to identify the teams and workflows that stand to benefit most from AI tool adoption.

 Months 3–4: Roll out and start tracking